platform-experience/serviceportal-widget-library/pe-custom-overlay/README.md

 ---
 ## Configuration
-Language variants can be created through the section System UI -> UI Messages and displayed adding in the HTML body a statement with the syntax:
+Language variants can be created through the section `System UI -> UI Messages` and displayed by adding a statement to the HTML body using syntax:

 ```html
 ${<i>key value specified in the Message record</i>}